t0mm4rx/FaceGenerator/ReadMe.md

 Note : I'm listening to Dark Side of the Moon, great for coding !

 Here what I get after training this model :

 ![First result !](./readme_ressources/test1.png)

+I wasn't expecting to have a result that fast !